Penal Code 286 covers sodomy charges in the state of California.

 - You were falsely accused of committing sodomy

 It is not against the law to engage in consensual sodomy.
 A lawyer can work to show that you had – or believed you had – consent to engage in this sex act.
 This could help you avoid a conviction.
-Your lawyer can also help if you were accused of a crime you didn’t commit.
+Your lawyer can also help if you were accused of a crime you did not commit.
 Find out more by contacting us.

 Talk to a Lawyer About Penal Code 286: Sodomy